Surfskate vs. Skateboard: Which is Better?

 Whether you’re an experienced skateboarder or total newbie, surfskating is something you must experience for yourself.

 All I can tell you is, I started this website and my YouTube channel because I started taking my surfskates around to skate parks to have people try them.
 No one had heard of surfskates.
 And everyone who tried one said, “I gotta get one!”

 Read on to learn the difference between surfskates and skateboards.

-To save time, money, and hassle in choosing the right surfskate skateboard for you, get my Ultimate Surfskate Selector now.
+To save time, money, and hassle in choosing the right surfskate skateboard for you, get my free Surfskate Selector app now.